binarman/docking/dockerized_gui/README.md

 Once container is created it runs infinitely untill reboot or stopped explicitly, but rvery run creates separate X context and runns application in this context, so GUI application state is not between different runs.

-### TODO
+### Known issues

-- forward sound to host
-- share clipboard between host and container
+- Sometimes while using mouse scrolling wheel, mouse stop responding.
+Need to press control and use mouse on top of Xephyr window.
+- Running windows are not shown on bottom panel
+- clipboard is copied in ping pong several times.
+This is not expected.